ludepo/TSE-Thesis-ConflictForecasting/README.md

 * _Graphs:_ used to create the graphs presented in the paper

-[^1]: The code to clean the raw data is available upon request
+[^1]: The code that was used to clean the raw data is available upon request